Universal Business Language (UBL) TC publishes JSON representations for UBL 2.1, UBL 2.2, and UBL 2.3

 Machine-readable files

-Members of the OSLC PROMCODE TC [1] approved this specification by Special Majority Vote.
+Members of the OSLC PROMCODE TC approved Errata 01 by Full Majority Vote.
 The specification had been released for public review as required by the TC Process [2].
-The vote to approve as a Committee Specification passed [3], and the document is now available online in the OASIS Library as referenced above.
+The vote to approve as Approved Errata passed [3], and the document is now available online in the OASIS Library as referenced above.

 Our congratulations to the TC on achieving this milestone and our thanks to the reviewers who provided feedback on the specification drafts to help improve the quality of the work.